ecom-co/service-grpc-template/README.md

 # E-commerce Platform - gRPC Template

-A scalable microservices template built with NestJS and gRPC for e-commerce applications.
+A scalable microservices template built with NestJS, gRPC, and the `@ecom-co/grpc` library for e-commerce applications.

 ## 🚀 Features